The global skills and competency framework for the digital world

 (modified)

-Devises and implements master data management processes.
+Devises and implements data governance and master data management processes.

 Data management: Level 6